Freakwill/pyrimidine/paper/paper.md

 The `FitnessMixin` class is dedicated to the iteration process focused on maximizing fitness, and its subclass `PopulationMixin` represents the collective form.

-When designing a novel algorithm, significantly differing from the GA, it is advisable to start by inheriting from the mixin classes and redefining the `transition` method.
+When designing a novel algorithm, significantly differing from the GA, it is advisable to start by inheriting from the mixin classes.

 ## Base Classes

 There are three base classes in `pyrimidine`: `BaseChromosome`, `BaseIndividual`, `BasePopulation`, to create chromosomes, individuals and populations respectively.

-For convenience, `pyrimidine` provides some commonly used subclasses, where the genetic operations are implemented such as, `cross` and `mutate`.
-Especially, `pyrimidine` offers `BinaryChromosome` for the binary encoding as used in the classical GA.
+For convenience, `pyrimidine` provides some commonly used subclasses, where the genetic operations are implemented such as, `cross` and `mutate`, such as `BinaryChromosome` for the binary encoding as in the classical GA.

-Generally, the algorithm design starts as follows, where `MonoIndividual`, a subclass of `BaseIndividual`, just enforces that the individuals can only have one chromosome.
+Generally, the algorithm design starts as follows, where `MonoIndividual`, a subclass of `BaseIndividual`, enforces that the individuals can only have one chromosome.

 ```python
 class UserIndividual(MonoIndividual):